Tracing Hyperparameter Dependencies for Model Parsing via Learnable Graph Pooling Network

-In the realm of image forensic, the specialized-design feature extractor is commonly used to learn distinguishing real and CNN-generated images~\cite{masi2020two,wang2020cnn,schwarz2021frequency,durall2020watch} or identifying the manipulation region~\cite{bayar2018constrained,dong2022mvss,wu2019mantra,zhou2018learning,zhou2017two}.
-Within the spectrum of established approaches, our work introduces a simple yet effective feature extractor, which is structured as a dual-branch network (Fig.~\ref{fig:three_branch}) --- given the input image, we use one branch (\textit{i.e.}, ResNet branch) to propagate the original image information, meanwhile, the other branch, denoted as \textit{high-res branch}, harnesses the high-resolution representation that helps detect high-frequency generation artifacts stemming from various GMs.
+\SubSection{Learnable Graph Pooling Network} In this section, we detail the Generation Trace Capturing Network (GTC) and GCN refinement block---two major components used in the proposed LGPN, as depicted in Fig.~\ref{fig_archi}.

-More formally, given the image $\mathbf{I} \in \mathbb{R}^{3 \times W \times H}$, we use three separate $2$D convolution layers with different kernel sizes (\textit{e.g.}, $3\times3$, $5\times5$ and $7 \times 7$) to extract feature maps of $\mathbf{I}$.
-We concatenate these feature maps and feed them to the fusion layer --- the $1\times1$ convolution layer for the channel dimension reduction.
-As a result, we obtain the feature map $\mathbf{F}^{h} \in \mathbb{R}^{D \times W \times H}$, with the same height and width as $\mathbf{I}$.
-After that, we proceed $\mathbf{F}^{h}$ to the dual-branch backbone.
-Specifically, ResNet branch has four pre-trained ResNet blocks, commonly used as the generalized CNN-generated image detector~\cite{wang2020cnn,ojha2023towards}.
-We upsample intermediate features output from each ResNet block and incorporate them into the high-res branch, as depicted in Fig.~\ref{fig:three_branch}.
-The high-res branch also has four different convolution blocks (\textit{e.g.}, $\Phi_{b}$ with $b \in \{1 \ldots 4\}$), which do not employ operations, such as the $2$D convolution with large strides and pooling layers, which spatially downsample learned feature maps.
-The utilization of the high-resolution representation is similar to the previous work~\cite{trinh2021interpretable,boroumand2018deep,pscc-net,hifi_net_xiaoguo,gragnaniello2021gan} that also leverage such powerful representation for various image forensic tasks, whereas our dual-branch architecture is distinct to their approaches.
+\SubSubSection{Generation Trace Capturing Network} As shown in Fig.~\ref{fig:three_branch}, GTC uses one branch (\textit{i.e.}, ResNet branch) to propagate the original image information.
+Meanwhile, the other branch, denoted as \textit{high-res branch}, harnesses the high-resolution representation that helps detect high-frequency generation artifacts stemming from various GMs.
+More formally, three separate $2$D convolution layers with different kernel sizes (\textit{e.g.}, $3\times3$, $5\times5$ and $7 \times 7$) are utilized to extract feature maps of $\mathbf{I}$.
+We concatenate these feature maps and feed them to the fusion layer --- the $1\times1$ convolution for the channel dimension reduction.
+Then, we obtain the feature map $\mathbf{F}^{h} \in \mathbb{R}^{D \times W \times H}$, with the same resolution as $\mathbf{I}$.
+After that, we proceed $\mathbf{F}^{h}$ to a dual-branch backbone.
+Specifically, we upsample intermediate features output from each ResNet block and incorporate them into the high-res branch, as depicted in Fig.~\ref{fig:three_branch}.
+The high-res branch also has four different convolution blocks (\textit{e.g.}, $\Phi_{b}$ with $b \in \{1 \ldots 4\}$), which do not employ down-sampling operations, such as the $2$D convolution with large strides or pooling layers.
+Then, intermediate feature maps throughout the high-res branch possess the same resolution as $\mathbf{F}^{h}$.